Mathematics (MATH)

 MATH 896EXM Culminating Experience Examination (Units: 0-3)

-Prerequisites: Consent of instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
 ATC and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.

 MATH 898 Master's Thesis (Units: 3)